The Oamaru Mail: Star Media and Allied Media

 For the next 140 years, the Oamaru Mail served the North Otago area.

 In April 2013, Star Media (then known as Mainland Media) acquired the Oamaru Mail from APN Media.
 Star Media's owners, Charlotte and Pier Smulders, are part of the Smith family, who own the Allied Press stable of newspapers including the Otago Daily Times.

 In July 2015, the newspaper underwent a restructuring process under its Allied Press owners.
 In mid-August 2015, Allied Press' editor in chief of community newspapers Barry Stewart confirmed that the paper would be undergoing a restructuring process.
 On 24 August 2015, Allied Press owner Sir Julian Smith announced that Oamaru Mail would shift from a five-day publication to a weekly publication, which would be launched in September 2015.

 In August 2018, the Oamaru Mails parent company Star Media formally became a subsidiary of Allies Press.
 On 31 July 2025, the two companies merged into one brand called Allied Media.
 The Oamaru Mail remained part of the consolidated brand.

 Operations and circulation

 The news paper has a readership of about 10,000.
 Its circulation area stretches from Waimate in the north down through Oamaru to Palmerston (about 45 minutes out of Oamaru) and to Otematata in the West.
 The paper is printed in Dunedin, New Zealand.

 Management and staff

 The current editor of the Oamaru Mail is Rebecca Ryan.

-Reporters include Kayla Hodge, Ruby Heyward and Ashley Smyth.
-The newspaper's sales manager is Mark Julius with other advertising consultants including Steve Wicks and Sue Fraser.
+Reporters include Kayla Hodge, and Ashley Smyth.
+The newspaper's sales manager is Mark Julius with other advertising consultants including Sarah Taylor, John Shaw and Sue Fraser.